LiLiu1118/pyxodr/README.md

 # pyxodr

-Pyxodr is a Python library for dealing with OpenDRIVE files.
+pyxodr is a Python library for dealing with OpenDRIVE files.

 ## Installation